-5.3 Effect of error bounds
+5.2 Effect of error bounds

-Experiment results of the error bounds are shown in Figure 6.
+Results of experiments with error bounds are shown in Figure 5.
 In the case of cop(d=1.125), error bounds reduce number of cycles, number of messages and total size of utilities.

 Maximum error of solutions are shown in Table 1.
-The
+The results show that error ratio increases according to error bounds.
+However, the error ratio is less than upper limit